ChunMinChang/rust-audio-lib-sample/README.md

 - How to write a build script in *Cargo*
 - How to call Rust library from *C*

+## Sample Code
+The sample code for each step can be found in the beginning of each post.
+They are different commits on the [code][code] branch.

 ## TO-DO
 - Find out why we need ```libresolv``` in compiled rust executable files
 - Use rustdoc